 My 23-month-old wasn’t super gassy, but these bottles were the best to keep the air down.
 Have a review of Dr. Brown’s products that breaks down all the products we have used to date.
 Here is a full list of my recommended baby products under 12 Months.

 Diapers matter.
 I know you hear everyone talking about getting one brand over the other, but when it comes to blowouts and making sure it all fits in eh diapers, these are the best on the market.

-After the six-month mark, that is when you will realize you will start spending like crazy trying to get them to
+After the six-month mark, you will realize you will start spending like crazy trying to get them to

 roll over and walk.
-I’m here to tell you a lot of what you are thinking to buy; you don’t even need.
+I’m here to tell you what you are thinking of buying; you don’t even need.

 Products for Babies and Toddlers 6-12 month phases

 It wasn’t until we reached the 12-month mark that we started using these, but I wish we had started using them sooner.
 The flaps on the standard diapers are complicated, and I never got the hang of them, so having this option has been a lifesaver, and we still use them even now that he is 23 months old.